wellspringcp/wellspring/06-title-management/06-03-sovereign-home-owner-association-law.md

 `SovHOA` laws are the set of terms upon which the sovereign rents natureses to individuals.
 They are meant to ensure non-griefing behaviour among owners of natureses and to establish conventions for determining when a natures is owned vs when it is unowned.

+`SovHOA` laws shall not be used as a mechanism for environmental preservation.
+E.g, they may not be used by the government to preserve a particular river, or bundle restrictions on carbon emission if title to that natures is sold.
+There are mechanisms provided for environmental protection elsewhere in this constitution.

 ### Non-griefing:

 `SovHOA` laws also establish, for each type of natures, what behaviour constitutes griefing.